agriyakhetarpal/scientific-python-specs/spec-0014/index.md

 - The target project has a hosted documentation website served over static HTML, built with the Sphinx documentation framework.
 - Compatibility:
-  - For compiled projects: WebAssembly binaries for the target project and its dependencies are available with either the [Pyodide](https://pyodide.org/en/stable/usage/packages-in-pyodide.html) or [emscripten-forge](https://emscripten-forge.org/) distributions, or can be made available with a reasonable amount of effort if not yet available.
+  - For projects with compiled extensions: WebAssembly binaries for the target project and its dependencies are available with either the [Pyodide](https://pyodide.org/en/stable/usage/packages-in-pyodide.html) or [emscripten-forge](https://emscripten-forge.org/) distributions, or can be made available with a reasonable amount of effort if not yet available.
   - For pure Python projects: their dependencies—if any—are [compatible with WebAssembly](#11-how-to-assess-compatibility-with-webassembly) and are [available with either Pyodide or emscripten-forge](#12-what-does-adding-support-for-webassembly-look-like).

 <hr>